-Writing this column has, for the most part, been a labor of love for me.
+Roy Clark: Master Entertainer, Prominent Tulsan with you, to share a song and a laugh or two, may your pleasures be many, your troubles be few.
+Closing song from Hee Haw Writing this column has, for the most part, been a labor of love for me.
 It's an opportunity for me to dive deeply into a subject about which I'm passionate.
 I find each month to be a fascinating journey through Tulsa's rich musical history, and I'm grateful to have this platform.
 I'm also grateful for you, the reader, for your willingness to take that journey with me.
 It's not surprising.
 Music is one of our city's most valuable assets and is widely loved by Tulsans.
 We love our music scene.
 We love the history notoriety. and We love the musicians and their songs.
 Unfortunately, and at the risk of plagiarizing Hallmark, grief is the price we pay for love.
 I was reminded of that in March, when we lost Red Dirt Legend Brandon Jenkins.
 I was reminded again in September with the passing of Jimmy Markham.
 And the latest reminder of the inescapable link between love and grief: in November, the great Roy Clark took his ear-to-ear smile and incomparable flat-picking skills to the great hereafter.
 His passing came just days from the two-year anniversary of the day we lost Leon Russell, Nov.
 13, 2016.
-Before this column gets any more depressing, let me segue to the event held at Cain's Ballroom a month later, which paid tribute to the master of space and time.
-With a lineup that included Tulsa Sound pioneers like Don White, Jamie Oldaker and Jimmy
+Before this column gets any more depressing, let me segue to the event held at Cain's Ballroom a month later, which paid tribute to the master of space and time With a lineup that included Tulsa Sound pioneers like Don White, Jamie Öldaker and Jimmy

+Markham sharing the stage with current carriers of the torch like Paul Benjaman, John Fullbright and Wink Burcham, the Dec.
+15, 2016 concert billed as, "A Tribute to Leon," was a multi-generational celebration featuring the best sound Tulsa has to offer.
 John Fullbright showed he had the chops handle the heavy lifting required to play keyboard for a Leon Russell tribute.
-Jimmy Markham channeled his own early days of playing gigs with Russell as a teenager.
+Jimmy Searching for The Sound By BRYAN CANTRELL support local music Markham channeled his own early days of playing gigs with Russell as a teenager.
 And Rov Clark took it all in from the best seat in the house.
 It was the ever-vigilant lens of photographer Phil Clarkin that captured the super-picking, Hall of Fame musician sitting in a chair on stage, just out of sight of the audience.
-The 83-year-old stayed for the whole show.
-Without Clarkin's photograph, I wouldn't have By BRYAN CANTRELL known that he was there that he was one of us that night, enjoying the show, paying respects and being supportive.
+83-year-old stayed for the whole show.
+Without Clarkin's photograph, I wouldn't have known that he was there that he was one of us that night, enjoying the show, paying respects and being supportive.
 When Clarkin recently reposted the photo on Instagam, I realized how fitting it was as a tribute.
 Roy Clark was always there.
 He was always one of us; always supportive and always a positive force in the Tulsa community.
-It's just that he didn't have to be center stage Whether it was bringing pro baseball back to Tulsa when the Oilers moved to New Orleans, raising money for Children's Medical Center, or donating guitars to his namesake school in the Union District, Clark was a pillar of the Tulsa community from the day he bought his home here more than four decades ago.
-He believed that such actions were not extraordinary, but were simply, "paying part of your human dues.
-Roy Clark's dues were paid in full, and Tulsa will continue to benefit from his philanthropy.
-Most importantly, the pickin' and grinnin' will live on.
-Legends never die.
+It's just that he didn't have to be center Whether it was bringing pro baseball back to Tulsa when the Oilers moved to New Orleans, raising money for Children's Medical Center, or donating gui-